top of page

 FINE ART & ANTIQUE APPRAISAL

-The appraisal process can feel daunting, but at Austin Galleries we seek to simplify the experience.
-Our formal appraisals provide an authoritative report that details your art or antiques, and provides an estimate of value based on your purposes at the time of inspection.
 Our gallery owner, Ann Attal, has over four decades of experience appraising artwork and antiques for clients in the Austin, Texas area.
-Our appraisal are precise, organized & easy to understand.
-We promptly deliver your report in both a hard copy and e-document formats.
+Our appraisals are precise, organized, and easy to understand.
+We promptly deliver your report in both hard copy and e-document formats.

 The 3-Step Process